AntoninPrazsky/BS3D/README.md

 - Test maps for Testbed project are located in *\Testbed\Maps*

-- The font used to render the text is in the *\Font* directory
+- The font used to render the text is https://github.com/microsoft/cascadia-code